yet-another-developer/Budget/README.md

  - Use cloud storages like Dropbox or Google Drive for syncing mechanism
  - Have multiple devices sync to a shared budget

+## PS
+ - This project is for learning best practices like continuous integration with unit tests.